sileht/cotyledon/doc/source/api.rst

 signal reception because non-posix platform does not support signal.set_wakeup_fd correctly

-Application that uses the cotyledon.oslo_config_glue.setup will not be non-posix compatible due to oslo.config object that does not support pickle.

 And to finish, the processes names are not set on non-posix platform.